Buffalo Bill in Tomahawk Territory

-Buffalo Bill in Tomahawk Territory is a 1952 Western starring Clayton Moore as Buffalo Bill when he had been temporarily replaced on The Lone Ranger TV series by John Hart.
-Directed by Bernard B. Ray and produced by Edward Finney as his final Western, the film was the final appearance of sidekick Slim Andrews.
+Buffalo Bill in Tomahawk Territory is a 1952 Western film directed by Bernard B. Ray, produced by Edward Finney and starring Clayton Moore as Buffalo Bill.

 Plot

 Buffalo Bill is sent by the government to bring cattle to the Sioux chief White Cloud.A group of white men have discovered gold and dress like Indians to attack wagon trains to destroy the peace.